-If all you are doing is estimating means (which is rarely the point of research studies), mean imputation will not bias your parameter estimate.
-(It will bias your standard error, but I will get to that in another post).
+If all you are doing is estimating means (which is rarely the point of research studies), mean imputation will not bias your parameter estimate (if the data are missing completely at random).

 Since most research studies are interested in the relationship among variables, mean imputation is not a good solution.
 The following graph illustrates this well:

-One note: if X were missing instead of Y, mean substitution would actually artificially inflate the correlation.
+One note: if X were missing instead of Y, mean substitution would artificially inflate the correlation.